Moremi Game Reserve Camping and Self-Drive Safari

 A lovely drive from Xakanaxa is to Paradise Pools to the east.
 Here, you can see lots of waterbirds and red lechwe.
 We saw a fish eagle, an African darter and lots of African jacanas.

-The tents are located on the edge of the lagoon with private viewing decks.
+The tents are located on the edge of the lagoon and have private viewing decks.

 On the path – a group of oxpeckers were taking a dust bath – part if the caring routine for their feathers.
 They get rid of excess oils and also insulate the feathers.